 All of the definitions of kata essentially refer to the same basic concept — a form, routine, or pattern of behavior that can be practiced to develop a skill to the point where it becomes second nature.

 Practicing kata (patterns) consistently and deliberately forms a habit.
 Forming a habit develops new skills.
 With new skills comes increased confidence in one's abilities to recognize and make small improvements that keep a person (or a process) in top form continuously.

 As simple as it sounds, Kata involves deliberate, repetitive practice to master.
 In martial arts, kata is choreographed patterns of movement that are practiced until mastery of a single form is achieved.
 The practice is applied again and again to learn and eventually master each small set of movements.

-In manufacturing, kata describes the true continuous improvement philosophy and culture exemplified by Toyota.
-By implementing Kata, your organization can develop the habit and skills to shift individual mindsets and the corporate culture toward truly continuous improvement that keeps processes efficient, customers happy, and companies profitable.
+In business, Kata describes the foundational continuous improvement philosophy and culture exemplified by Toyota.
+By implementing Kata, your organization can develop the habits and skills to shift individual mindsets and the corporate culture toward truly continuous improvement that keeps processes efficient, customers happy, and companies profitable.

 "Toyota Kata" is the term that Mike Rother (internationally recognized Lean guru and author of Learning to See) coined to help American manufacturers mirror Toyota's successful practices of true continuous improvement.